-Scout-age youth are experiencing dramatic physical and emotional growth.
+Scout-age youth experience dramatic physical and emotional growth.
 Scouting offers them opportunities to channel much of that change into productive endeavors and to find the answers they are seeking for many of their questions.

-For almost 100 years, Scouting programs have instilled in youth the values found in the Scout Oath and Scout Law.
+Scouting programs instill in youth the values found in the Scout Oath and Scout Law.
 Scouting helps youth develop academic skills, self-confidence, ethics, leadership skills, and citizenship skills that influence their adult lives.

 Scouters can submit their ranks, merit badges and awards online.
 You will find this method to be easy, convenient, and accurate because you will enter the information yourself.
 After your information is entered, Unit leaders can approve all of your earned items and it will automatically update directly into the BSA’s official youth member record.